SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Transmissions/Transmission.md

 ## Using transmissions and ports (Draft)

-Transmissions are a more compact way to connect presenters than events as shown in Chapter *@chacore@*.
+Transmissions are a more compact way to connect presenters than events as shown previously.

 ### What are transmissions?